pewpewshoot/cs-go-dedicated-server/README.md

 ### To do
 - Sourcemod and Metamod installer
-- Popular plugin installer (Lilac, RTD)
+- Popular plugin installer (Lilac, Skinchanger)
 pls hlep me :(